 - Evaluate your expectation of profit.

-- Be prepared to adjust how you trade to optimise profit expectations and minimise risk.
+- Be prepared to adjust how you trade to optimize profit expectations and minimize risk.

 If you lose your equity, you are finished.
 It’s crucial that you protect it.
 To achieve this, you need to be aware of your trade win percentage, the profit/loss ratio of a position.
 As your capital increases or decreases, you must adjust the size of your positions.

 As successful as your trade system may be, you can always fine-tune it.
 Initially, the chances are that your system won’t be perfect.
 If you evaluate it and rectify its weak points, it will improve the results.
 It’s not just a question of whether the amount of money you have is bigger or smaller.